I know, that’s not very helpful. Let’s see if I can explain in a little more detail.

 HTML, or HyperText Markup Language, is the basic language of the web.
 It describes how a page should look.
 The browser follows the HTML instructions as it reads and presents the page.
 Once the page is complete, the browser’s done, and the HTML “program” is over.

 DHTML, for Dynamic HTML, adds more programming constructs to HTML to create a way for the DHTML “program” to “do” things dynamically.
-For example with DHTML the web page can specify actions to be taken when certain events happen.
+For example, with DHTML, the web page can specify actions to be taken when certain events happen.
+A good example is what happens if you move the mouse over this sentence and see its color change from black to red.

 ActiveX is the next level up.
 It, too, represents a programming language, but in a different form.
 An ActiveX control is more like a “.EXE” or “.DLL” file on your computer.
 Much like that .EXE, it can be written in any programming language, but is “compiled” or transformed into your computer’s “machine” language before it gets distributed for use.
 ActiveX controls have the most power and speed, and represent the most danger.
 That’s why you’ll almost always want your browser to ask you before downloading and installing any ActiveX controls.